-2015 2014
+2016 2015

-Public broadcasting radio station loan Convenience accounts and pending transfers Courtelis Facilities Matching Gift Program \$ (730,483) \$ 2,081,513 976,283 (853,155) 1,004,964 1,755,310
+Public broadcasting radio station loan Convenience accounts and pending transfers Courtelis Facilities Matching Gift Program \$ (602,904) \$ 7,299,703 334,685 (730,483) 2,081,513 976,283

-\$ 2,327,313 \$ 1,907,119
+\$ 7,031,484 \$ 5 2,327,313

 During fiscal year 2011, the Foundation entered into a Memorandum of Understanding (MOU) with the University in which the Foundation granted WUSF-FM Public Broadcasting, a division of the University, a loan in an amount not to exceed \$1,275,000.
 The loan proceeds were used for the acquisition of a radio station.
 Under the terms of the MOU, principal and interest payments shall be paid quarterly over a 10-year period.
 Interest shall be calculated from the date of the first draw of the loan at a fixed rate equal to 4.00%.
-Interest collected was \$32,312 and \$37,099 for the years ended June 30, 2015 and 2014, respectively, and is included under investment gains on the accompanying statement of activities and changes in net assets.
+Interest collected was \$27,405 and \$32,312 for the years ended June 30, 2016 and 2015, respectively, and is included under investment gains on the accompanying statements of activities and changes in net assets.

 The Foundation has convenience accounts held at the University in which money is transferred to pay salaries and reimburse other expenses incurred by the University.
 The balances of these accounts reflect the difference between actual costs incurred and amounts transferred during the year netted with transfers pending at June 30th.
-See Note 1 regarding the reclassification of these pending transfers from the accounts payable and accrued expenses balance in the prior year.